-Non-Hodgkin's lymphoma is a complex group of more than 45 distinct varieties.
-Broadly speaking they can be divided into two categories
+Non-Hodgkin's lymphoma is a complex group of more than 60 distinct varieties.
+Broadly speaking they can be divided into two categories.
+(Click either category to jump to that page)

 The aggressive forms of non-Hodgkin's lymphoma are frequently curable because many chemotherapy drugs target rapidly dividing cells.